-Best US cities for an E2 investor
+Best US Citites for an E2 Investor Visa – Rupert Law Group

 If you’re an E2 investor who will be opening or buying a business in the US, you know how difficult it can be to pick a location.
 The United States is large and the landscape – literal and political – varies considerably.
 Although your US location doesn’t matter when it comes to E2 visa approval, it will matter when it comes to your happiness and success.